return42/boilerplate/docs/slides/index.rst

 .. revealjs:: boilerplate
    :title-heading: h2

-   :subtitle: nothing special here, only some of my boilerplates
+   nothing special here, only some of my boilerplates
-   :subtitle-heading: h3

    .. rv_small::